 Is it cheaper to insure a new car or a used vehicle?
 The answer may vary depending on make, model, and other factors.

-If you’re deciding between a new and used car, price may be one of your primary considerations.
-In that assessment, you should consider the vehicle list prices and the cost to maintain and insure the cars.
+If you’re deciding between a new and used car, the price may be one of your primary considerations.
+In that assessment, you should consider the vehicle list pricesandthe cost to maintain and insure the cars.
 Let’s break down average insurance policy costs for new and used vehicles.
 Compare below and decide which best fits your budget.

 Because car insurance is so specific, it’s impossible to give a blanket statement regarding which is cheaper to insure.
 Your final rate will depend on your driving history, the make and model of the vehicle, the level of coverage, and your insurance company.

 While the list price of a new vehicle is usually more expensive than that of a used car, that isn't always the case for insurance.
 State-of-the-art safety features, more easily replaceable parts, and other factors often contribute to the low cost-to-insure of some new cars.
-Your insurance premium will depend on the vehicles you're comparing — but to provide a starting point in your search, we gathered insurance data comparing a 2011 Honda Accord with a 2017 Honda Accord (using the same driver profile).
+Your insurance premium will depend on the vehicles you're comparing — but to provide a starting point in your search, we gathered insurance data comparing a 2011 Honda Accord with a 2017 Honda Accord (methodology here).

 If you’re set on buying a new vehicle, keep in mind potential premium differences by company.
 Based on our research, State Farm and GEICO offer the most competitive rates on new cars.